 You also benefit from the same subject detection as the X-H2S, with detection of animals, birds, automobiles, motorcycles (and bikes), airplanes, and trains, as well as face and eye detection for humans, animals, and birds.

 However, once you enable subject recognition for one of these subjects, the camera turns off human face and eye detection (and vice versa).
-Subject detection works very well the majority of the time, but if the camera doesn’t automatically detect and recognise a subject, then it will switch back to standard AF tracking, and this also performs very well.
+Subject detection works very well the majority of the time, but if the camera doesn’t automatically detect and recognise a subject, then it will switch back to standard AF tracking.
+This also performs very well.

-The shutter noise is noticeable in how quiet it is.
-If you’re not right next to the camera, then it really is very difficult to hear, operating with a soft click.
-If you need complete and utter silence, then of course, the electronic shutter is entirely silent.
+The shutter noise is noticeable for how quiet it is.
+It can only be heard right next to the camera, operating with a soft click.
+If you need complete and utter silence, then of course, the electronic shutter is just so.
 You can also switch on a pre-recorded sound if you wish to hear when the camera is shooting, for example when shooting continuously.

-Metering and auto white balance – which now features “AI” Artificial Intelligence Auto White Balance (AWB), which is on by default, and designed to give better AWB results.
-This system works through Fujifilm training a system with a series of images (in the thousands) so that when the camera detects a similar scene it is guided as to how to correctly set the white balance.
+Metering and auto white balance – which now features AI Artificial Intelligence Auto White Balance (AWB), which is on by default, and designed to give better AWB results.
+This works through Fujifilm’s training of a system with a series of images (in the thousands) so that when the camera detects one similar, it is guided in how to set the white balance.

-Metering is generally very reliable, however, in certain circumstances this can vary quite noticeably (wildly!), for example when using face detection, the camera will set the exposure based on the detected subjects face, and this can mean your exposure will vary noticeably from shot-to-shot.
+Metering is generally very reliable.
+However, in certain circumstances this can vary noticeably (wildly!), for example when using face detection, the camera will set the exposure based on the detected subjects face.
+This can make your exposure vary noticeably from shot-to-shot.

 In-body image stabilisation (IBIS) works well, giving you additional confidence when shooting in low-light conditions, and allows you to keep ISO speeds slower when needed.
 This works in combination with the lens, if it has optical image stabilisation (OIS), for added stabilisation.